wavefrontHQ/docs/pages/doc/examine-usage-ingestion.md

 ### Scan Rate Charts

-Typically, you are billed based on your ingestion rate (the rate at which you send your data to Operations for Applications).
+Typically, you are billed based on your ingestion rate (the rate at which you send your data to Tanzu Observability).
 However, if your scan rate (the rate at which you query your data) exceeds 20 times your ingestion rate, you will be billed based on the scan rate.

 The **Scan Rate** section of the dashboard contains helps you explore scan rates: